 Jonathan Choquette (Ph.D. candidate, part-time; co-supervised w/ T. Pitcher, NSERC CREATE ReNewZoo program) - Reintroduction of Massasauga Rattlesnakes into Ojibway Prairie.

 Matt Keevil (Ph.D. candidate, part-time) - Demographic processes and the role of dispersal in a long-lived turtle species after a local catastrophe.

-Jenna Kentel (M.Sc. candidate; OGS scholar) - Testing the effectiveness of road mortality mitigation for SAR turtles in the context of community ecology.
+Jenna Kentel (M.Sc. candidate; OGS scholar) - Testing the effectiveness of a new road mortality mitigation strategy, rip-rap and paved shoulders, for SAR turtles in the context of community ecology.

-Aidan Maloney (M.Sc. candidate) - Impacts of windfarm construction and wildfire on amphibian and reptile biodiversity in Eastern Georgian Bay.
+Aidan Maloney (M.Sc. candidate; Mitacs and QEII scholar) - Impacts of windfarm construction and wildfire on amphibian and reptile biodiversity in central Ontario.

 Heather VanDenDiepstraten (M.Sc. candidate, part-time) - Effects of changing lake levels on turtle spatial ecology, nest site selection, and population viability.